Monday, November 11, 2024

 262 is the year Pergamon was sacked by Goths and destroyed in an Earthquake.
 An argument can be made that in a local scale interpretation of Revelation the city of Pergamon is Babylon (derivative of the Rome as Babylon argument because Pergamon was Rome within Asia as the Seat of Imperial Worship).
 This was the end of Pergamon as it was known to the original audience of Revelation.

-The first ever Edict of Toleration directed mainly as ending a Persecution of Christian was actually the Edict of Gallienus which ended this Persecution.
+The first ever Edict of Toleration directed mainly at ending a Persecution of Christians was actually the Edict of Gallienus which ended this Persecution.
 Now there is some dispute about the exact time of that Edict, some sources like Eusebius made it sound like it was made immediately after Valerian was captured by the Persians, but it seems more likely that some time did pass.
-If the initiation edict of Persecution was made in 258 then 42 months later would be in 261 or 262 and Dionysus said it was 42 months.
+If the edict of Persecution was made in 258 then 42 months later would be in 261 or 262.

 That would in this model be the beginning of The Baptism of The Beast.